ButchBytes-sec/ButchBytes-sec/Cybersecurity Labs/BHIS-Antisyphon/MITRE ATT&CK Labs/AppLocker.md

 ---

-_NOTE: All the procedures in this lab were created and learned from: [Getting Started in Security with BHIS and MITRE ATT&CK](https://www.antisyphontraining.com/event/getting-started-in-security-with-bhis-and-mitre-attck/2023-09-18/) taught by [John Strand](https://www.sans.org/profiles/john-strand/)_
+_Disclaimer: The content, procedures, and materials presented in this lab are solely for educational purposes, and any information obtained is intended for the pursuit of education in cybersecurity.
+All procedures outlined in this lab were created and learned from the course [Getting Started in Security with BHIS and MITRE ATT&CK](https://www.antisyphontraining.com/event/getting-started-in-security-with-bhis-and-mitre-attck/2023-09-18/) taught by [John Strand](https://www.sans.org/profiles/john-strand/).
+It is emphasized that the knowledge gained here will not be used for any unauthorized or malicious activities._

 ---